rosswarren/babel-plugin-rewire-ts/README.md

 ## Usage

-To use the plugin identify it by its long name "babel-plugin-rewire" or by its abbreviation "rewire".
-In case you are using rewire.js in the same project you must use the unabbreviated plugin name.
-Otherwise babel is trying to load rewire.js as a plugin which will cause an [error](https://github.com/speedskater/babel-plugin-rewire/issues/5).
+To use the plugin identify it by its long name "babel-plugin-rewire-ts" or by its abbreviation "rewire-ts".

 ### Commandline